Our region has changed, our systems haven't

 Our region’s economic growth is exacerbating the consequences of education inequities.
 Income disparities are growing.
 Gentrification is pushing out our youth and families.
-Poverty is concentrating in South King County: 55 percent of our region’s students are low-income and nearly 4 percent are homeless—2.5 times what it was in 2010.
+Poverty is concentrating in South King County: 55 percent of our region’s students are low-income and 4 percent are homeless—nearly three times what it was in 2010.

 Our student population is diversifying

 The Road Map Project region is home to more than 128,000 K-12 students.
 Our student population overall has grown by nearly 10 percent and our schools are enrolling more students of color than ever before.

 Many of our students are English language learners.
 They speak 169 primary languages and come from 152 birth countries.